K-12 – Educating the Next Generation

 U.S News & World Report has ranked it the #1 college in the U.S. for Innovation three years in a row, ahead of #2 Stanford and #3 MIT.
 U.S. News & World Report also ranks more than 40 ASU programs — including engineering, business, science, public affairs, law and education — in the top 25 in the nation.
 It also ranks ASU #4 for its online undergraduate degree program.
 Click here to see all of the rankings.

 With an enrollment of 103,000 students based at 5-Phoenix area campuses, statewide and online, ASU awards over 23,000 degrees annually.
 ASU also has the largest number of engineering students in the nation with over 20,000 in various programs.

-ASU has had a presence in Tucson and the surrounding area for 40 years.
-This includes ASU’s School of Social Work, with over 300 students based in Tucson and a larger student community of over 1,800 students enrolled at various ASU campuses in Southern Arizona.
+ASU has had a presence in Tucson and the surrounding area for 48 years.
+This includes ASU’s School of Social Work, with over 140 students based in Tucson.
 Three areas of growing activity in the Tucson area are engineering, aerospace and defense, and biomedical—all of which are fields of great strength at ASU.

 Partnerships in the Tucson area include Raytheon, which relies on ASU for the second highest number of its engineers, the space exploration company World View and Ventana Medical Systems – a Roche Company focused on tissue-based diagnostic solutions.

 Northern Arizona University